fluent-ci-templates/fluentci-docs/docs/examples/languages/gleam.md

 ## Add gleam Pipeline to your project

-Run the following command to add gleam pipeline to your project:
+Run the following command to add Gleam pipeline to your project:

 ```bash
 fluentci init -t gleam